Germany says three out of four Nord Stream pipelines damaged beyond repair

 The explosions happened just outside Danish territorial waters at a depth of 80-90m, according to German reports, making an attack a technically difficult operation and suggesting either submarines or advanced underwater technology must have been involved.

-There is little doubt that this was an attack and not an accident as there is a significant distance between the three holes in the three pipelines where the leaks originated and these all appeared within a few hours of each other.
+There is little doubt that this was an attack and not an accident, as there is a significant distance between the three holes in the three pipelines where the leaks originated and these all appeared within a few hours of each other.

 So far, pundits have suggested that Russia, the US, Ukrainian special forces and Poland could have been responsible.

-German Economics Minister Robert Habeck (Green party) warned of the danger of further acts of sabotage.
+German Economics Minister Robert Habeck (Green Party) warned of the danger of further acts of sabotage.
 "Of course, the critical infrastructure is a potential target," said the Vice Chancellor.
 "But Germany is a country that knows how to defend itself and Europe is a continent that can protect its energy infrastructure."

 Norway, currently one of the most important suppliers of non-Russian gas to Europe, has massively strengthened the protection of its pipeline system.